maxgray7-dev/RecipeBook/README.md

 ### Colour palette

 - In the project were used mainly 5 colours : Burgundi, Dark Green, Dark Olive, Pink and Gray color.

  ![Palette](https://i.ibb.co/pZcvGQw/Bellanowebstudio-django.png")

-To make design more user friendly and easy for eyes I picked followed in my work these 5 colors.
+To make design user friendly and easy for eyes I followed in my work these 5 colors.

 ### Canban Board
 - In my work I used Agile Approach, which means that I updated some aspects and ideas while I was working on the project.
 This brough to me quite interesting experience,